Icehawk78/Kardashev/Rules_pictures.md

 **_Research Actions_**

-*Research* - You may research one technology from the tech tree, and indicate this with a marker.
+*Research* - You may research a technology by paying the associated cost.
+Mark your technologies on your role card.
 Effects from technologies researched may be used immediately.

-Technologies are a form of advancement in addition to providing points (see Scoring).

-Higher level technologies typically have prerequisites of the lower level technologies, as indicated by the arrows on the tech tree.
-Technologies in connected boxes are exclusive- meaning you cannot concurrently use both.
-If you decide you want to research the other technology in the box, you must remove your marker from the first technology and move it to the new one.

 The costs for each technology is indicated by the resource symbols at the beginning of each line, and cost one resource of each type per level.
 For example, Fuel Efficiency costs 1 💎 and 1 ⚛; Boosters costs 2 💎 and 2 ⚛.
 Technology costs marked with an asterisk have unique costs.

+Some technologies also require you to have researched a prerequisite technology.
+This is indicated by arrows leading from the earlier technology to the newer one on your role card.

+If you choose to research a technology that is mutually exclusive with one you have already researched, you lose the benefits from the older technology and must remove it from your role card.

 *Use Tech* - You may use any of the technologies signified with a 🔬.